joshbegley/nyt-latest/README.md

 `The world’s largest exporter of crude oil stands to benefit from diversifying its energy sources — and freeing up more oil to sell.`\
 https://www.nytimes.com/2026/07/23/world/middleeast/saudi-arabia-nuclear.html

-**Iran War Live Updates: Oil Prices Hit $100 a Barrel After Attacks in Red Sea**\
+**Iran War Live Updates: Attacks in Red Sea Send Oil Prices Over $100 a Barrel**\
 `The price of Brent crude soared after Iran’s Houthi allies in Yemen claimed strikes on two Saudi tankers.
-President Trump warned that the U.S. would hold Iran directly responsible for further attacks by the group.`\
+The House cast a second vote to rein in President Trump’s war powers, with four Republicans joining Democrats to rebuke the president.`\
 https://www.nytimes.com/live/2026/07/23/world/iran-war-strikes-oil-trump

 **A New Target for Ukraine’s Long-Range Attacks: Russia’s Version of Amazon**\